headshot of author Tyler Mower

 Historical Thesis

-After changing my degree a few times I eventually landed in History.
+After changing my degree a few times in college I eventually landed in History.
 The program required a historical thesis in order to graduate.
 I had become fascinated with the age of exploration and particularly with Captain James T. Cook.
 After reading Capt.
 Cook’s journals, the printed manuscripts of his officers, and modern analysis of Cook’s three voyages I realized there was a gap in the narrative.
 Very little was written about the men who comprised the crew of those epic voyages.
 My thesis was born, I would give a voice to those who had been left speechless for a couple centuries.

 My First Historical Fiction